Eleonore Magdalene of Neuburg: Regency

-In 1711, Emperor Joseph I died, and was succeeded as ruler of the Habsburg lands by his younger brother Charles, at that point absent in Spain.
+In 1711, Emperor Joseph I died, and was succeeded as ruler of the Habsburg monarchy by his younger brother Charles, at that point absent in Spain.
 Eleonore was invested as Interim Regent of the Habsburg lands by the privy conference while Charles traveled from Barcelona to Vienna.
 As such, she was supported by her daughters.
 Despite his mother's political capacity, Charles had no confidence in her rule because of her emotional instability and ordered his confidant chancellor Count John Wenceslau Wratislaw von Mitrowitz to report to him about her rule, which placed him in conflict with Eleonore.
 The only known hostile acts the Empress Regent made were the confiscation of the gifts Joseph I had given to Marianne Pálffy, the order towards her late son's mistress to marry if she didn't wish to be expelled from court for good, and firing Feldmarschall Johann Graf Pálffy von Erdöd, brother of the former mistress, who was at that point negotiating the peace with Hungary after the Rákóczi Rebellion.
-His colleagues, however, persuaded Eleanore to restore him in his posts.
+His colleagues, however, persuaded Eleonore to restore him in his posts.

-Despite those actions, Eleanore's regency was considerably successful.
+Despite those actions, Eleonore's regency was considerably successful.
 After negotiations were completed, she signed the Treaty of Szatmár, which recognized the rule of the House of Habsburg in the Kingdom of Hungary.
 She congratulated the successful diplomat Alexander Károlyi by appointing him as general.
-There was a fear among the ministers that she would use her position to defend the rights of her brother, the Elector Palatine, to the Upper Palatinate in a time when the interests of Austria would be better benefited by sacrificing his lands to Bavaria, who claimed it.
-Despite those fears, the Empress Regent presided over the congress to determine the succession of a new Emperor and favoured the election of her son Charles as Emperor.
+There was a fear among the ministers that she would use her position to defend the rights of her brother, the Elector Palatine, to the Upper Palatinate in a time when the interests of Austria would be better benefited by sacrificing his lands to Bavaria, which claimed it.
+Despite those fears, the Empress Regent presided over the 1711 imperial election and favoured the election of her son Charles as emperor.